qchenevier/MBA_memoire/doc/action_actor.md

 Highly skilled workers can command high rates because of three capabilities.
 Their abilities to go through the early rote tasks quickly and accurately; their experiences and judgment in determining a course of action; and their savviness for helping clients navigate that course.
 AI and Machine Learning will quickly surpass our abilities on the first two capabilities.
 It’s easy to see the role of automated systems in data gathering and analysis, we’ve accepted that machines can do these types of tasks efficiently.
 However, their potential goes much further [@Beck2017].

-### Humans' core competency is to give Meaning & Value
+### Humans are contributing with Meaning & Value

-#### Information & Knowledge transfer to Humans is constrained by Time and Attention
+#### Information & Knowledge transfer to Humans is constrained by Time and Attention {#attention-time}

-Some authors differentiate between explicit knowledge and tacit knowledge, suggesting that explicit knowledge can be recorded in information systems, whereas tacit knowledge cannot be recorded since it is part of the human mind [@Rowley2007].

-In general, they agree that tacit knowledge is embedded in the individual, whilst explicit knowledge is codified and recorded, and as such is designed for sharing [@Rowley2007].
+There is a difference between explicit knowledge and tacit knowledge suggesting that explicit knowledge can be recorded in information systems, whereas tacit knowledge cannot be recorded since it is part of the human mind.
+Tacit knowledge is embedded in the individual, whilst explicit knowledge is codified and recorded, and as such is designed for sharing [@Rowley2007].

-**Not instantaneous**: Property exchanges may be considered instantaneous, and of course, scalable.
+However, the sharing of Information and Knowledge to Humans is not instantaneous.
+According to @Aberkane2016: Property exchanges may be considered instantaneous, and of course, scalable.
 However, knowledge exchanges take time.
-Knowledge exchanges, unlike properties exchanges, are flows [@Aberkane2016].
+Knowledge exchanges, unlike properties exchanges, are flows.

 What is it that we spend indeed in acquiring conceptual knowledge from a book, a video game or a course?
 Attention and time.
 The amount of flowed knowledge is proportional to their product, in that spending one hour and zero attention surely implies a null transfer, and spending all one's attention for less than even the subliminal perceptual threshold also implies a null flow [@Aberkane2016].

-Equation 1 - Simplest knowledge flow - from an economic point of view φ(k) ∝ At
-**"the amount of flowed knowledge follows the product of attention and time"**

-The product of attention and time becomes the most essential currency of nooconomics [@Aberkane2016].
+As a result, @Aberkane2016 suggests a raw estimate to understand the knwoledge flows to humans: "the amount of flowed knowledge follows the product of attention and time".
+The product of attention and time becomes the most essential currency of the Knowledge Economy [@Aberkane2016].
+This also has been understood by @Gimpel2012, when he states that: Innovations create indirect substitutes for consumer time, attention, and money.

 This has been understood already by some media visionaries, as Patrick Lelay, CEO of TF1, the leader of the french TV industry:

 > _There are many ways of talking about television.
 But, from a business perspective, let's be realistic: basically TF1's job is to help, say, Coca-Cola, to sell its product.
 For an advertising message to be perceived, the viewer's brain must be available.
 The purpose of our broadcasts is to make it available, that is, to divert it, to relax it, in order to make it ready between two ads.
 What we are selling to Coca-Cola is available human brain time._

+When it was formulated in 2004, this statement has been perceived as cynical and dystopian, yet it shows the value provided by media companies: availability, which can be understood as attention, and time.

-[Note: The equivalent of Attention and Time for a computer is bandwith.
-However, Transforming Human Knowledge into Software (Machine Knowledge) requires Time and Attention of a talented Software Developer.
-Once it is done, transferring the software from one machine to another is nearly only limited by bandwith.]
+It has to be noted that the equivalent of Attention and Time for a computer is bandwith.
+Of course, Transforming Human Knowledge into Software (Machine Knowledge) requires the Time and Attention of a talented Software Developer.
+But once it is done, transferring the software from one machine to another is nearly only limited by bandwith.
+That means that all transfers of Information and Knowledge are limited by Attention and Time if the emitter and/or the receiver is Human.
+If both the emitter and the receiver are Machines, the Information transfers are only limited by the Information technology they are using.

-#### Competition for attention: People want simpler interactions
+#### Competition for Attention is empowering Humans

-**Information is abundant, Attention is scarce:** Now that information is available so quickly, so ubiquitously, and so inexpensively, it is not surprising that everyone is complaining of information overload.
+Information is abundant, Attention is scarce: Now that information is available so quickly, so ubiquitously, and so inexpensively, it is not surprising that everyone is complaining of information overload.
 Nobel prize-winning "economist Herbert Simon spoke for us all when he said that "a wealth of information creates a poverty of attention".
 Nowadays the problem is not information access but information overload.
 The real value produced by an information provider comes in locating, filtering, and communicating what is useful to the consumer.
 Any idiot can establish a Web presence, and lots of them have.
 The big problem is letting people know about it [@Shapiro1999].

-Innovations create indirect substitutes for consumer time, attention, and money [@Gimpel2012].

 Digital technologies create near-perfect transparency: consumers can switch among digital retailers.
 This dynamic can commoditize products and services as consumers demand comparable features and simple interactions [@Hirt2014].

-The degree of consumer attention focused on a relatively small number of brands are redrawing battle lines [@Hirt2014]

-Customers, too, are becoming more demanding.
+The degree of consumer attention focused on a relatively small number of brands are redrawing battle lines [@Hirt2014].
+Customers are becoming more demanding.
 There is an "ever-rising tide of customer expectations" for service and convenience.
 They want to be more in charge.
 They expect that we know them more [@Westerman2011].

-Some customers today favor self-service over personal interaction.
-For many young adults in their 20s and early 30s, interacting with a human service representative represents an inconvenience or an extra cost [@WESTERMAN2015].
+Digital technologies know no borders, and the customer's demand for a unified experience is raising pressure on global companies to standardize offerings.
+They have come to expect payment systems that work across borders, global distribution, and a uniform customer experience [@Hirt2014].

 #### Knowledge transfer to Machines is constrained by Design Talent

-Successful start-ups known for digital expertise and engineer-friendly cultures become magnets for the best digital talent [@Hirt2014]
+We saw in [another part](#attention-time), that Knowledge transfer to Machines is contrained by the time and attention of talented software developer.
+As a result, software development and design talent are  human skills which are increasingly important, as the Knowledge economy rises in importance.
 The competition to hire talent is now global, as technologies evolve faster and technology usage is exploding to increase automation.

+Successful start-ups known for digital expertise and engineer-friendly cultures become magnets for the best digital talent [@Hirt2014].

 There are Growing talent mismatches between companies.
 Companies are struggling to find the right talent in areas that can't be automated.
 Such areas include digital skills like those of artificial-intelligence programmers or data scientists and of people who lead digital strategies and think creatively about new business designs.
 One global company, for example, is simultaneously planning to cut more than 10,000 employees (some through digital economies) while adding 3,000 to its digital business [@Hirt2014].